squinkylabs/SquinkyVCV/docs/ev3.md

 When the normalization is in effect, the '+' (plus signs) on the panel turn green.

+## More on VCO sync

+Oscillator sync requires two VCOs.
+The master sets the pitch of the slave.
+Adjusting the pitch offset of the slave does not change its pitch, but it changes the timbre quite a lot.

+In EV3, VCO 1 is always the master.
+Turning on the sync switch for VCO 3 will slave VCO 3 to VCO1.

+All of then fun involves the relationship between the pitch settings of the master and the slave.
+Usually the slave needs to be set higher.
+Often some changing CV is used to move the slave pitch offset to create dynamic timbres.
+ADSR is always a good modulation source, although anything can be used.

+There is more information on sync below.

 ## Further information

+Wikipedia article on VCO Sync: [Oscillator sync](https://en.wikipedia.org/wiki/Oscillator_sync)

 Here is a nice video on VCO sync.
 While it is not for VCV, the principles are the same: [Roland SE-02 - Hard Sync Lead Tutorial](https://www.youtube.com/watch?v=l1lqAcZg2sY)